loganmt05/body-of-work/README.md

 Projects and work of note

 # Introduction
-My name is Logan Tidstrom, and I am a software engineer with experience in backend and full-stack development, big data, data analytics, and search tenchologies.
+My name is Logan Tidstrom, and I am a software engineer with experience in backend and full-stack development, big data, data analytics, and search technologies.
-I am originally from Boulder, Colorado, and I graduated from the University of Michigan - Ann Arbor (Go Blue!) with a double major, completing a B.S. in Computer Science and a B.S. in Spanish.
+I am originally from Boulder, Colorado, and I graduated from the University of Michigan - Ann Arbor with a double major, completing a B.S. in Computer Science and a B.S. in Spanish.

 Through work experience, I have gained skills in numerous technologies, including Spark, Scala, Kotlin, Groovy, Python, SQL, React, Javascript, MongoDB, PostgreSQL, Hive, Kafka, and Oozie, among others.
 I am interested in continuing to learn new skills, and aim to find meaningful ways to contribute to the world via software development.

 Outside of work, you can find me playing sports (basketball, volleyball, or swimming), reading books, catching a movie at the theater, or practicing new languages on Duolingo.